Three decades of homeowners, architects, and contractors trusting Caruso's to build it once and build it right.

 Malibu

-The Malibu rebuild,
+The Malibu rebuild, specifically.

 Malibu is one of the most regulated places to build in California — and one of the most rewarding.
 The city's permitting framework, layered with Coastal Commission jurisdiction, hillside grading review, and the most stringent WUI fire code in the state, makes this a market where the cheapest contractor is almost always the most expensive contractor by the time the project finishes.